stylify/web/content/blog/code-your-astrobuild-website-faster-with-stylify-css.md

 ## Introduction
 [Stylify](https://stylifycss.com) is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.

-- ✨CSS-like selectors
+- ✨ CSS-like selectors
-- 💎No framework to study
+- 💎 No framework to study
-- 💡Less time spent in docs
+- 💡 Less time spent in docs
-- 🧰Mangled & Extremely small CSS
+- 🧰 Mangled & Extremely small CSS
-- 🤘No purge needed
+- 🤘 No purge needed
-- 🚀Components, Variables, Custom selectors
+- 🚀 Components, Variables, Custom selectors
-- 📦It can generate multiple CSS bundles
+- 📦 It can generate multiple CSS bundles

+Also we have a page about <nuxt-link to="/docs/get-started/why-stylify-css">what problems Stylify CSS solves and why you should give it a try!</nuxt-link>

 ## Installation
 Install Stylify using CLI: